UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 **writing code with clear name and relationships, that allow to understand what is happening by just reading it**

-* Everybody wants to do it (because it sounds less effort than writing documentation...)
+* Everybody wants to do it (because it sounds less effort than writing documentation...
+Oh, my sweet summer child!)
 * most think they manage to
-* almost everybody fails.
+* almost everybody fails (and I'm being generous).

 One should still aim to reach this state, and it is always good to refactor to get closer to this state